What do you do in Duluth, Minnesota in the winter?

 It’s cold, covered in snow.
 Did I mention that it’s cold?

 We’re Floridians!
-We weren’t sure what to do during our white Christmas vacation in Duluth, Minnesota, so we had to find out.
+We weren’t sure what to do during our white Christmas vacation in Duluth MN, so we had to find out.
 We couldn’t just sit in the cabin by the fire the whole time!

 Well, maybe we could…